HydrofinLoewenherz/embedding-eval-framework/README.md

-This project is part of the bachelor thesis of Paul Wagner. **This is an unfinished state!**
+This project is part of the bachelor thesis of Paul Wagner.